Serverless vs containers: Which is best for your application

 Both serverless and containers are great options for creating the scalable cloud-native applications that will allow you to innovate more quickly.
 To find out more about how to get started, check out these tutorials:

-Whether you choose to use serverless or containers, you can employ CircleCI’s continuous integration platform to automate your building, testing, and deploying.
-Once you have determined how you can use serverless and containers to your advantage, learn more about how you can use CI/CD pipelines to optimize and streamline your development process.
+Whether you choose to use serverless or containers, you can use CircleCI’s CI/CD platform to automate building, testing, and deploying your application.
+Once you have determined how you can use serverless and containers to your advantage, sign up for a free CircleCI account and start optimizing your deployment workflows.